 - 50/30/20 budget method

-- Budgeting with a mobile app (I like Personal Capital)
+- Budgeting with a mobile app like Personal Capital

-You can also snag a FREE budget template to plan to out your monthly spending!
+Here's a FREE budget template to help you plan out your monthly spending!

-A no spend challenge can be eye-opening when it comes to finding ways to save money live better.
-If you’re ready to try it, here are 10 tips for crushing a no spend challenge.
+If you’re ready to try a spending freeze to save money live better, here are 10 tips for crushing a no spend challenge.

 3. Set savings goals

-Even if you have to start small, saving something is better than nothing.
+Remember, saving small amounts is better than nothing.
 And if you can find ways to earn extra income, you can divert some of the money to savings.

-If you’re looking for ways to earn extra money to save, try these ideas:
+If you’re looking for ways to earn extra money to save, try these ideas for odd jobs: